 The check in process will begin exactly 24 hours prior to your departure time.

-You will be called to line up with your boarding group in the order of your boarding position and then you can choose any open seats you would like one board the plane.
+You will be called to line up with your boarding group in the order of your boarding position and then you can choose any open seats you would like once you board the plane.
 (Read more about the Southwest boarding policy here.)

 This means that if you wait a long time to check in you will be assigned a boarding position in the back and you will not be able to choose some of the best seats.
 You might be stuck in the middle seat and you might not even have enough room to store your carry-on.
 This can make your flight much less enjoyable and that is why it is a good idea to check in as close to 24 hours prior to departure as possible.